apache/cloudstack-documentation/source/adminguide/storage.rst

 Supported lifecycle operations are :

 #.
-Update File Share's Name and Description
+Update name and description of the File Share

 #.
 Stop/Start File Share - This will Stop and Start the File Share VM